CyVerse-learning-materials/foss/docs/00_basics.md

 GitHub allows you to add and modify code in two ways: through the online portal (the webpage you're seeing) and on your computer.

-- On the GitHub web page:
+- Adding code through the GitHub web page:
 	- Click the **Add File** button, which will allow you to either create a new file, or upload files from your computer.
 Select **Create New File**.
 	- The editing page will open: choose a name and an extension on the top of the page.
 	- On the editing page you can modify code as you see necessary (writing, pasting)